sambody/inkscape-guide-tools/README.md

 ![Add centered guides](img/centered.png)

+To add a guide through the center of a shape, turn on Snap to center in Inkscape options panel, then drag the guide to the center.

 ### 2. Add margin guides to document

 Inkscape already allows you to add guides _exactly_ on the borders of the page, with **Edit > Guides around page**.
 With this extension you can add guides at a certain distance (_margin_) from the borders of the document.